roderickjackson-bradley/socket_io_app/work/w08/d4/02-03-django-authentication/django-authentication.md

 The functionality of Cat Collector is about to change!

-By the end of this lesson, with authentication implemented, we will finally be able to have cats collected.
+By the end of this lesson, with authentication implemented, all cats will belong to a user.

 Ordinarily, it's important to implement an app's authentication up front to avoid having to make the changes to the code we're going to have to make in Cat Collector, but teaching authentication before the basics just isn't possible.